Vibrant cultures promote innovation and collaboration and deliver stronger results. What are you doing to build a vibrant culture?

 These conversations are often accompanied by blog posts from those interviewed.

-What is Harmonic Vibrancy?
+What is Culture of Innovation and Harmonic Vibrancy?
 We are familiar with the positive experience of places we love to go, homes we enjoy visiting, conversations we relish.
 We call this experience of vitality “exuberance and flourishing harmonic vibrancy.”
 People feel it and seek greater vibrancy, whether consciously or subconsciously, to guide their interactions with others.
-To enable organizations to attract and retain the best talent, and engage in the most effective business practices, Jim Ritchie-Dunham, Founder and CEO of the Institute for Strategic Clarity and Adjunct Researcher at Harvard, created a study to identify key factors that help us improve our overall vibrancy and outcomes.
+To enable organizations to attract and retain the best talent, and engage in the most effective business practices, Jim Ritchie-Dunham, Founder and CEO of the Institute for Strategic Clarity and adjunct researcher at Harvard, created a study to identify key factors that help us improve our overall vibrancy and outcomes.
 You can use the survey findings to guide your actions in improving your organizational vibrancy.
 The individual survey is free of charge Please take it and see how different organizations in your life test.

 Questions This Raises.
-If people care about the vibrancy they experience in an organization, and it is an attractor for business and talent, what are the characteristics?
+If people care about their experience in an organization, and it is an attractor for business and talent, what are the characteristics?
 Can people discern higher and lower levels of it?
 What is the role of leadership in the experience of vibrancy in a group?
 Do all groups within an organization have access to this higher vibrancy or does it depend on the resources the group has?
 Does this higher vibrancy lead to strong, more sustainable outcomes?

 - the group